HCDigitalScholarship/documentation/lemp_stack.md

 At this point, try visiting the IP or domain of your project.
 You should see the Nginx welcome screen.
 Congratulations!
 To start nginx, you can also enter `$ sudo /etc/init.d/nginx start`

 ### Configure nginx
+Create and open a new config file (Nginx config files do not have extensions)

+    $ sudo vi /etc/nginx/sites-available/projectname

+We'll start by creating a server block enclosed in curly braces:

+    server {
+        listen 80;
+        server_name projectname.haverford.edu
+        root /srv/projectRoot

+     # ...location rules go here...

+     }

+The `listen` line opens port 80 for HTTP requests.
+In some cases, we'll also listen on port 443 for HTTPS requests.

+`server_name` accepts requests with this value as the root of the URL.
+This could also be the IP address for a Droplet.
+In any case, it does NOT need to have a DNS record yet.

+`root` refers to the root folder of the project.
+For a Django project, this is the folder containing `manage.py`.

+Now we'll add location rules as needed.
+Location rules interpret HTTP requests for URLs and routes those requests to the appropriate folders on the file system of the web server.

+Location rules are marked by `location /path { }` in which a path in the request URL is either routed to a directory on the server, or a request for a specified filetype is sent to the application that can interpret it.
+For example, to serve PHP, we'll use the following location rule (this also requires that the `php5-fpm` is installed):

+    location ~ \.php$ {
+        fastcgi_split_path_info ^(.+\.php)(/.+)$;
+        include /etc/nginx/fastcgi_params;
+        fastcgi_pass unix:/var/run/php5-fpm.sock;
+        fastcgi_intercept_errors on;
+        fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name;
+        }
+    }

+To serve the index page of a Django project, use this block:

+    location / {
+                include /etc/nginx/uwsgi_params;
+                uwsgi_pass unix:/path/to/uwsgi/socket.socket;
+        }

+`uwsgi_pass` must match the path to the Unix file socket specified in the uWSGI configuration file for the project.

+If the images for our project are stored in another folder outside the project, we can use something like:

+    location /images {
+        root /var/www/html/images;
+        }

 Open up the default virtual host file.

     $ sudo vi /etc/nginx/sites-available/default